Table of Contents

 ## DotnetTokenKiller (dtk)

-Use `dtk` instead of raw `dotnet` for build, test, restore, and clean commands.
+Use `dtk` instead of raw `dotnet` for build, test, restore, clean, format, and list package commands.

 `dtk` filters output to actionable signal only, reducing noise by 50-97%.